CLF233/CLFTools/README.md

 # CLFTools

-A tool written by shell
+A tool written in shell

 > [!WARNING]
 > Note that this project isnt very stable